amytims/atol_test_assembly/README.md

 creating the S3 buckets will be needed, along the lines of `{pawsey_project}.atol.{unique_identifier}`.

-The DToL workflow can retrieve the files from Acacia and publish its results to Acacia.
+The DToL workflow can retrieve the read files from Acacia and publish its results to Acacia.
+Right now the config file needs to be local because the DToL workflow fails if the config file is stored on S3 (seems to be caused by some paths being modified).

 See https://github.com/TomHarrop/atol-test-profiles for examples of how the workflow managers are configured to use Acacia.